FBK-NILab/app-classifyber-segmentation/README.md

 45 - Right MdLF-Ang

 #### Branch 1.1:
+Inputs: \
+You only need to provide the tractogram of the (target) subject you want to extract the bundle(s) from and the anatomical T1 of the (target) subject (the two inputs should be in the same anatomical space).

 Additional options with respect to branch 1.0:
 - initial non-linear registration of the tractogram in the proper MNI152 T1 space
-- the segmented bundles are given also in tck format
+- the output segmented bundles are given also in tck format
 - possibility to segment bundles conforming those of the HCP-major and Clinical datasets as follows:

 HCP-major: \